evanx/webserva/docs/rho.md

 Customers who wish to exceed the above-mentioned free limits, should become a "funder" contributing the equivalent of 50c per month to our Bitcoin wallet.
 Funders' limits are bumped up to 50MB RAM (Redis) storage and 50Gb transfer per month.
 You can double up as needed and contribute accordingly, e.g. $5 for 300MB, $50 for 3GB.
 Later, surplus credit in your account can be offered to buy equity at a specified volume/price.

-Build a site "redishub.com" with a foundational HTTP service for accessing and mutating keys in a hosted Redis "keyspace."
+Build a site "webserva.com" with a foundational HTTP service for accessing and mutating keys in a hosted Redis "keyspace."

 A keyspace is an online database accessible via Redis-style commands, and can be Redis i.e. in-memory, or disk-based e.g. via ssdb.io.

 User stories:
 - Use a free hosted Redis "keyspace" for low-volume ephemeral purposes (currently Redis so in-memory i.e. very fast)
-- Deploy your own private "redishub" instance using the `rquery` opensource implementation, as used by RedisHub
+- Deploy your own private "webserva" instance using the `rquery` opensource implementation, as used by RedisHub

 Potential uses of keyspaces:
 - serverless backend database